Density estimation with LLMs: a geometric investigation of in-context learning trajectories: Experiments and analysis

 yielding the "bespoke KDE" bandwidth schedule $\{h_i\}_{i=1}^n$ and shape schedule $\{s_i\}_{i=1}^n$, which together prescribe a sequence of fitted kernels of changing widths and shapes.
 We visualize such sequences of fitted kernels, and compare them against the Gaussian kernel with standard $n^{-1/5}$ width schedule in Appendix \ref{adaptive_kernel_visualization} and \ref{random_pdf_generation}.
-We implement this optimization numerically using SciPy, and estimate parameter uncertainties from the inverse Hessian of the loss function (Hellinger distance) at the optimum.
+We implement this optimization numerically using SciPy, and estimate parameter uncertainties from the inverse Hessian of the loss function (Kl-divergence) at the optimum.
 This provides error bars for our fitted kernel shape and bandwidth parameters (Figure \ref{fig:bespoke schedule}).
+In \cref{appendix: Bespoke KDE uncertainty quantification}, we elaborate the information-theoretic motivation for our uncertainty quantification method.